Sanctification is an Exorcism

 The gift of sanctification that empowers and transforms us to be able to love our neighbour as Christ loves us can be understood as exorcism and healing combined together.

-Even our conscience fails to be an accurate guide for it to is fallen and corrupted by our own inwardness.
+Even our conscience fails to be an accurate guide for it too is fallen and corrupted by our own inwardness.
 This is what Martin Luther called the inward turned heart.
-Like being in a hall of mirrors where at every turn you see yourself reflected back to you, when our hearts are turned inwards we remain fixed on our own good and our own desires.
+It is like being in a hall of mirrors, you see yourself reflected back at every turn.
+Because our hearts are turned inwards, we remain fixed on our own good and desires.
 This is true even when we do good deeds for others.

 The Inward-Turned Heart